wawa1474/custom-controller/README.md

 * start, select, and home buttons

 # Wants?
-* 6? (more?) action buttons to MAP ALL THE THINGS
+* 6? (or more?) action buttons to MAP ALL THE THINGS
+* "dualsense" trigger mechanism from ps5 (digital "bottom out" button would be nice)
+* three-axis accelerometer and gyroscope - neat to know the controller angles

+# Interesting Ideas
+* bottom grip buttons - might be difficult to actuate but would add 2 more configurable buttons
 * camera stick could be touchpad, don't know how that would affect aiming
 * dpad could be touchpad, would give more controll over selections ingame
 * action buttons - analog might be neat, but a digital "bottom out" button would be necessary
 * shoulder buttons (analog might be neat, but a digital "bottom out" button would be necessary)
-* triggers (force feedback would be neat) (digital "bottom out" button not necessary, but would be neat)
-* "dualsense" trigger mechanism from ps5 and hall effect mechanish from xbox one, might be neat but kind of complicated
+* "dualsense" trigger mechanism from ps5 and hall effect mechanism from xbox one, might be neat but kind of complicated (digital "bottom out" button would be nice)
-* bottom grip buttons - might be difficult to actuate but would add 2 more configurable buttons
-* three-axis accelerometer and gyroscope - neat to know the controller angles

 # OG Xbox (discontinued, okay price)
 * 6 action buttons?